Real or not? Bullpen means Yankees will win AL East, Darvish on the block

 Five guys

 With the barrage of home runs in 2017, a game like this was going to happen sooner or later.
-Michael Blazek just happened to be the poor sap on the mound when the Washington Nationals hit a record-tying five home runs in one inning, including back-to-back-to-back-to-back shots from Brian Goodwin, Wilmer Difo, Bryce Harper and Ryan Zimmerman:
+Milwaukee's Michael Blazek just happened to be the poor sap on the mound when the Washington Nationals hit a record-tying five home runs in one inning, including back-to-back-to-back-to-back shots from Brian Goodwin, Wilmer Difo, Bryce Harper and Ryan Zimmerman:

 Back-to-back-to-back-to-back.